ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries

 \section{Conclusion}

-This study has examined the sources and mechanisms of changes in the skill premium for each country and the differences in such changes across countries.
-We have estimated an aggregate production function extended to allow for capital\textendash skill complementarity and factor-biased technological change, and then decomposed changes in the skill premium over recent decades into the capital\textendash skill complementarity effect, relative labor quantity effect, and relative labor-augmenting technology effect for 14 OECD countries.
-The capital\textendash skill complementarity effect and relative labor quantity effect occur due to compositional changes in observed factor inputs, while the relative labor-augmenting technology effect occurs due to unobserved factor-biased technological change.
-Our results indicate that in 11 of the 14 OECD countries, when ICT equipment is distinguished from non-ICT capital, most of the changes in the skill premium can be accounted for by the capital\textendash skill complementarity effect and relative labor quantity effect, and thus, by specific capital and labor inputs.
-Consequently, a large part of the differences in changes in the skill premium among those countries can be explained by ICT equipment and skilled labor.
+This study examines the sources and mechanisms of changes in the skill premium for each country and sector and the differences in such changes across countries.
+We estimate a sector-level production function extended to allow for capital\textendash skill complementarity and factor-biased technological change using cross-country and cross-industry panel data.
+We then decompose changes in the skill premium into the capital\textendash skill complementarity effect, relative labor quantity effect, and relative factor-augmenting technology effect in the goods and service sectors of 14 OECD countries from the 1970s to the 2000s.
+The capital\textendash skill complementarity effect and relative labor quantity effect arise from changes in the composition of capital and labor in production, while the relative factor-augmenting technology effect arises from other factors such as unobserved factor-biased technological change.
+Our results indicate that most of the changes in the skill premium can be accounted for by the capital\textendash skill complementarity effect and relative labor quantity effect in the majority of countries when ICT equipment is distinguished from non-ICT capital.
+A large part of the differences in changes in the skill premium among those countries can be explained by ICT equipment, skilled labor, and unskilled labor.